rburton/teamcollab/docs/user-features.md

 > The UX should feel seamless, intuitive, and engaging—almost like chatting with a real team.
 Here are some ideas:

 # Conversation Flow
 > How’s the chat interface laid out?
 A clean, threaded view (like Slack or Discord) could help users track multiple focus areas within a project.
-Maybe each persona has a distinct "voice" or avatar to make it feel lively.
+Maybe each assistant has a distinct "voice" or avatar to make it feel lively.

 # Onboarding
 > New users might need a quick tutorial project to get comfy with the setup.
 Something like, "Plan a lunar base" with pre-set personas could show off how the system works without overwhelming them.